LEB-EPFL/STORMlikeChains/README.md

 ### Folders ###
 + *PolymerPy* - Folder containing the PolymerPy module code.
 + *examples* - Example scripts demonstrating how to use the code.
-+ *experimental_distrs* - Radius of gyration distributions from the
++ *manuscript* - Radius of gyration distributions, genomic length distributions, and simulation scripts used in the manuscript.
-manuscript for HeLa S and HeLa L.

 ## Instructions ##